What is Bubblin Superbooks?

 Can I sell my books?

-For example, you can publish and sell all original (unencumbered) works written by you.
+For example, you can publish and sell all your unencumbered writings as long as you own the rights.
 Or republish and sell

-books with your own artwork, illustrations or new takes.
-In general, to be able to sell, you must be in possession of the right to do so for the material in question.
+books with or without your own take on it: such as with new artwork, new illustrations or re-translation etc. In general, to be able to sell, you must possess the right to modify and distribute the material in question.

-Also, the content must not be prohibited per our forbidden list described on
+Also, the content must not be on our forbidden list as described on our

 Is this self-publishing?

-Book writing isn't an individual activity.
-You'd need help from your friends, experts, illustration artists, layout designers, editors and other specialists to polish your work (enter Git) before it is ready for consumers.
-Bubblin and
+Book writing isn't an individual activity, and you'll need help from your friends, editors, illustration artists, typesetters, designers, domain experts and other specialists to help complete and polish your work.

 Is there an iOS or Android app?